 Retrograde Pyelography – Ordinarily about 25 mL of Conray 43 are required for bilateral and 15 mL for unilateral pyelograms.
-About 5-6 mL are usually administered for each exposure.
+About 5 to 6 mL are usually administered for each exposure.
 Children usually require a volume reduced in proportion to their body size.

-Cystography and Cystourethrography – Either Conray 43 supplied at 43% w/v concentration of iothalamate meglumine or Cysto-CONRAY II supplied at a 17.2% w/v concentration of iothalamate meglumine may be used for these procedures.
-(SEE Cysto-CONRAY II PACKAGE INSERT FOR SPECIFIC INFORMATION ABOUT THE USE OF THIS PRODUCT.)
+Cystography and Cystourethrography – Either Conray 43 supplied at 43% w/v concentration of iothalamate meglumine or Cysto-Conray II supplied at a 17.2% w/v concentration of iothalamate meglumine may be used for these procedures.
+(SEE CYSTO-CONRAY II PACKAGE INSERT FOR SPECIFIC INFORMATION ABOUT THE USE OF THIS PRODUCT.)
 The desired concentration will vary depending upon the patient's size and age and also with the technique and equipment used.
 Sufficient volume of contrast medium is administered to adequately fill the urinary bladder.
 The volume of solution required will vary depending upon the individual patient.
-Adults usually require a volume in the range of 200-400 mL.
+Adults usually require a volume in the range of 200 to 400 mL.
 Children require a volume in proportion to their body size.
 The usual dose ranges from 30 to 300 mL.